ksaisujith/Course-Projects-Java/Word search/README.md

 You have to test each word, i.e. each line, for the following properties:

-•

-´a’ is part of the word.
+•´a’ is part of the word.

-•

-Palindrome anchored at the beginning and end of line.
+•Palindrome anchored at the beginning and end of line.

-•

-Include a palindrome which is 2 characters long.
+•Include a palindrome which is 2 characters long.

-•

-Include a palindrome which is 3 characters long.
+•Include a palindrome which is 3 characters long.

-•

-The word has at least one ’a’ in it.
+•The word has at least one ’a’ in it.

-•

-The word consist only of ’a’s or ’b’s.
+•The word consist only of ’a’s or ’b’s.

-•

-´a’s or ’b’s can not be part of the word.
+•´a’s or ’b’s can not be part of the word.

-•

-The word is == ’.’.
+•The word is == ’.’.

-•

-The word includes a ’.’.
+•The word includes a ’.’.

 Explanation:
 Let assume the file is: